World Creation, Optimization, and Community Labs Tips

 - Look into using Cat's Blender Plugin and Shotariya's Texture Combiner addons for Blender to optimize your models.

 - Aim for greater than 45 FPS with a single VR user at the spawn.
 If you do not have VR, have a friend test the world for you.
 Having a badly performing world will mean people don't spend time in your world, and you probably won't make it out of Labs very easily.

 - Don't use shaders that are not VR-compatible (as in, it does not support single-pass stereo).
 If you are looking for a good water shader, check out Silent's Water Shader.

 - Be very careful with post-processing effects.
 Many screen-space post-processing effects look very bad or cause major issues for VR users.
 In particular be careful with chromatic aberration, screen-space reflection, and screen-space ambient occlusion.

 - Bad things happen when you put more than 2 video players in a room.
 It usually impacts performance negatively.

 - Bad things also happen when you put more than 1 mirror in your room.
 Definitely impacts performance.
 If you have 1 mirror in the room, make sure to set it to toggle.

 - We STRONGLY SUGGEST making any and all mirrors in your world toggleable with a trigger, either a button or an area trigger.

 - Do NOT overuse real time lights.
-They are very very expensive and can kill your world's performance if used incorrectly.
+They are very expensive and can kill your world's performance if used incorrectly.

 - Baking your lighting is exceedingly important and can give you pretty huge performance gains.
-Xiexe has provided some excellent information on baking lighting.

 - Test your world!
 It isn't uncommon for us to see worlds where you immediately drop out of the portal forever.